google/triggerator/README.md

 **This is not an officially supported Google product.**

 ## Description
 The idea behind this project is automating management of campaigns in Google Display&Video 360 (DV360) using data from external sources that we call data feeds (or just feeds).
-DV360 doesn't allow to change programmatically all settings of campaigns through API, such as bids and frequencies.
-That's because this project took the approach of generating up front all combinations of Insertion Orders/Line Items/etc as a SDF (Structured Data Files) and leave it to the user to import into DV360.
-Later during run-time the execution engine takes a campaign created from generated SDF and enables/disables particular campaign's objects (IO/LI) for each row from feed(s).
+DV360 doesn't allow to change programmatically all settings of campaigns through API.
+This project takes an approach of generating ad campaigns up front with all possible combinations of Insertion Orders/Line Items/etc in a form of SDF (Structured Data Files) which should be imported into DV360 manually by the user.
+Later during runtime the execution engine takes a campaign created from generated SDF and enables/disables particular campaign's objects (IO/LI) for each row from feed(s).
 To decide which IOs/LIs should be enabled or disabled for each feed row the decision engine uses rules.
-A rule has a condition (expression in JavaScript) which either evaluated to true or false.
+A rule has a condition (expression in JavaScript) which is either evaluated to true or false.
+Enabling a IO/LI corresponding to a rule means that we apply bid, frequency and creatives that were assigned with that LI during the generation phase.
-In the end after SDF is generated and imported into DV360 we have a total number of combinations of IOs and LIs equal to total number of combinations of feed's rows and rules.
-Row name (a field's value which name specified in configuration) and rule name are used in templates for naming DV360 campaigns objects (IOs/LIs/AdGroups/Ads).
+With Triggerator scheduled to run periodically (it uses Cloud Scheduler for this) clients can dynamically adjust their ad campaigns based on external signals, such as weather, disease level, traffic, UV factor, inventory balances.
-The tool support both Display and TrueView (YouTube) campaigns.
+The tool supports both Display and TrueView (YouTube) campaigns.

 ## Deployment